orwell96/advtrains/readme.txt

 - an API, because API's are cool.
 (I will probably split trains api and actual trains into two mods, to allow for extensions to be enabled individually)

-At the moment, you can try around with the trains.
-There are some debug messages that shouldn't disturb you.
-Note that anything may change in future releases.
+Manual:
-- Use the 'track' item to place tracks.
+- Use the 'track' item (red bent line) to place tracks.
 In most cases it will adjust rails in the direction you need them.
-- use the trackworker tool to rotate tracks(right-click) and to change normal rails into switches(left-click)
+- use the trackworker tool (doctor who sonic screwdriver) to rotate tracks(right-click) and to change normal rails into switches(left-click)
-- to overcome heights you need the rails with the strange gravel texture in the background, place them and you will understand.
+- to overcome heights you need the ramped rails, place them and you will understand.
 - right-click switches to change direction
 - place locomotives or wagons by picking the item and placing it on a track.
 - right-click a wagon or locomotive to sit onto it.